Welcome to Our Blog on the Camino Portuguese

 Yellow Camino Arrow Lisbon Portugal.

 Although the small white building with its dark green front door and red tile roof was firmly closed when we arrived, we were delighted to find the very first yellow arrow of the Camino painted on its gate!
-We followed these arrows back to the iconic Se Cathedral, a distance of about half a kilometer, and there obtained the first stamp on our pilgrim passports.
+We followed these arrows back to the iconic Se Cathedral, a distance of about half a kilometre, and there obtained the first stamp on our pilgrim passports.

-After leaving the cathedral we spent some time exploring the streets, cafes, and shops of the Baixa district, which is the main downtown core of Lisbon, and houses many of its more famous tourist attractions.
+After leaving the cathedral we spent some time exploring the streets, cafes, and shops of the Baixa district, which is the main downtown core of Lisbon and houses many of its more famous tourist attractions.

 In the afternoon we decided to take the Santa Justa lift to experience what it would have been like to take a Victorian elevator.
 We enjoyed the new perspective we got from the top, being able to look down on the intricate waved patterns in the tile plazas, the tiny cars and throngs of people below, and in the distance the expanse of the Commercial Plaza and the Tagus River beyond.